lemrey/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 * Successful responses end with ``OK\r\n``.
 * For error response, use ``ERROR\r\n``, ``+CME ERROR: <errorcode>``, or ``+CMS ERROR: <errorcode>`` depending on the error.

-The following snippet shows how to set up and use an AT filter:
+The following snippet shows how to set up and use an custom AT command:

 .. code-block:: c